-Click ok to finish, the receiver easily clicks on the image and reaches the desired video.
+Click ok to finish, and the receiver easily clicks on the image and reaches the desired video.

 Send video (commonly .mp4 format) to Outlook emails by inserting it as an attachment

-The most common method to send video through Outlook email message as an attachment, Outlook restricts the user to add videos up to (20MB) in size.
+The most common method to send video through Outlook email message as an attachment, Outlook restricts the user to adding videos up to (20MB) in size.

-Open Outlook creates your email message, Go to Attach File in the include section.
+Open Outlook and creates your email message, Go to Attach File in the Include section.

 you may have a few recent items in the list to add directly as an attachment or click Browse this PC to find your desired file from your computer.

 If the output video is still too large, then you can try a separate set of compression settings.